iluvjava/Python-JS-Csharp-ClusterFuck/Leetcode(Python)/README.md

 - I am too lazy to look for a button up solution.

 # 90.Subsets II (Subsets.py)
-- This problem is a modification of the Powerset Recursive search, let's take a look at the solution for powerset.
+- This problem is a modification of the powerset Recursive search.
-- Let's take a look at the Qseudo code for the complete subset search.
+- Let's take a look at the qseudo code for the complete subset search.
 ```
     if we reached the end of the array
         process the obtained sub array.